minima-global/minidocs/docs/runanode/selectplatform/linux_vps.md

 1. Write down your Seed Phrase
 2. Take a backup
-3. Set a Vault password to encrypt your Keys (optional)
+3. Lock your wallet (optional)

-Please visit the [Secure your Node](/docs/runanode/securefunds) page to learn how.
+Please visit the User guides section to learn how.

 ## FAQ